huageek/usbmtp_dissector/README.md

 CMakeLists.txt<br />

 3.
-add the following dir to wireshark\CMakeLists.txt plugins/epan/usbmtp
+add the following dir to wireshark\CMakeLists.txt<br />
+plugins/epan/usbmtp<br />

-#usbmtp_dissector binary
+#usbmtp_dissector binary<br />
-Copy usbmtp.dll to wireshark\plugins\epan and reopen wireshark, then wireshark will support usbmtp.
+Copy usbmtp.dll to wireshark\plugins\epan and reopen wireshark, then wireshark will support usbmtp.<br />
 The wireshark version need be higher than or equal to 3.0.0.